How to build an Effective Loyalty Program?

 - 7 Steps to create a loyalty program

 - 8 Case studies of successful customer loyalty programs

 Here are some typical reasons why cultivating customer loyalty is important:

 Loyal customers are more willing to spend their money with the brand because they maintain communication and make orders for a period of time.

 78% of loyal customers are willing to spread the words to their friends and family.
 The repeated customers who have experienced with a brand will have general knowledge and assessment about the quality of products and service, so they would like to share the information with their acquaintances.
 92% of people preferring recommendations proves that Word-To-Mouth marketing is the most powerful marketing.

 It costs more to acquire a new customer than to retain existing customers.
 In an article by Forbes, to maintain a relationship with an existing customer is 7 times less expensive than investing to acquire a new one.
-According to Econsultancy, in the U.S, repeat customers contribute up to 40% of online shopping revenue comes from repeat customers.
+According to retailTouchPoints, up to 41% of retail revenue in the U.S. comes from repeat purchasers, who represent only 8% of all visitors

 To build up the networks of loyal customers, loyalty programs are the vital factor which every e-commerce business should give priority and invest time and finance resource.